 Also called an extraordinary ability visa, the O-1 visa requires a U.S. employer or agent sponsor and proof of extraordinary ability in the field of endeavor, which may be arts, science, business or the performing arts.

-Also called NAFTA (North American Free Trade Agreement) visas, the TN visa requires:
+Also called the NAFTA (North American Free Trade Agreement) visa, the TN visa requires:

 - Canadian or Mexican citizenship;

 - A bachelor’s degree in a specific discipline related to the field;

 - U.S. employer sponsor; and

 - Job offer in a qualified profession under the NAFTA regulations.